MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 on GitHub for information about obtaining an access token.
 Then register your GitHub account in your profile:

-* Open your profile from your account name at the right of the VSTS page heading.
+* Open your profile from your account name at the right of the Azure Pipelines page heading.
 * At the top of the left column, under **DETAILS**, choose **Security**.
 * In the **Security** tab, in the right column, choose **Personal access tokens**.
 * Choose the **Add** link and enter the information required to create the token.